 The common features you might see in a jogging style stroller are:

 The recommended pressure for inflating stroller tires is often different than the pressure shown on the side of the tire.
-ALWAYS double check the stroller manual or company website for inflation guidelines.
-Do NOT rely on the pressure shown on the tire itself.
+ALWAYS double-check the stroller manual or company website for inflation guidelines.
+Do NOT rely on the pressure shown on the tire.

-- Five-point harness: Goes over the shoulders, across the hips and between the legs to secure baby in the seat and minimize injuries in case of a crash, similar to the harness in infant car seats.
-This is especially important in the event of a stroller flip due to user error or a faulty front wheel assembly.
+- Five-point harness: Goes over the shoulders, across the hips, and between the legs to secure the baby in the seat and minimize injuries in case of a crash, similar to the harness in infant car seats.
+The 5-points are crucial in the event of a stroller flip due to user error or a faulty front wheel assembly.

-- Parking brake: It is very important to engage the parking brake every time you park the stroller.
-Double check that the brake is fully engaged by attempting to move the stroller back and forth before letting go.
+Parking brake: Engaging the parking brake every time you park the stroller is critical.
+Double-check that the brake engages fully by attempting to move the stroller back and forth before letting go.